-When the system reaches the end of the tape, it will automatically reverse direction and play the other side.
-If you want to remove the cassette from the drive, press the EJECT button.
-If you turn the system off while a tape is playing, either with the PWR/VOL knob or by turning off the ignition, the cassette will remain in the drive.
-When you turn the system back on, the tape will begin playing where it left off.
+If you turn the system off while a tape is playing, either with the PWR/ VOL knob or by turning off the ignition, the cassette will remain in the drive.
+When you turn the system back on, the tape will begin playing where it left off

-To switch to the radio or CD player while a tape is playing, press the AM, FM or CD button.
-To change back to the cassette player, push the TAPE button.
+To switch to the radio or CD changer while listening to a tape, press the AM.
+FM or CD button.
+To change back to the cassette player, press the TAPE button.